Children with ADHD Avoid Failure and Punishment More Than Others, Study Says

 Positive feedback — particularly in childhood — helps an individual develop self-esteem, push past failures, and promote achievements.
 Praise and reinforcement are critical for developing minds; they are also hard to come by for children with ADHD.

 Impulsive behaviors, academic struggles, and social challenges may cause parents and teachers to critique these children more often than they do others.
-Some experts, like William Dodson, M.D., estimate that children with ADHD receive a full 20,000 more “negative messages” in their lifetimes, on average.
+Some experts, like William Dodson, M.D., estimate that children with ADHD receive a full 20,000 more negative messages by age 10, on average.

 Now, research indicates that children with ADHD may not just receive a disproportionate amount of criticism — they might also be more sensitive to it, thereby avoiding situations where they may be criticized or punished.